Here is a brief summary of the sections in this topic. If you want to see the full topic, you can get a free trial here.

 Everyone who has thought deeply about quality agrees that it most definitely does not mean luxury.
-Some would say the gurus contradict each other, but really the differences are simply about emphasis.
+Some would say the Consultants contradict each other, but really the differences are simply about emphasis.

 - What makes an appropriate definition will vary according to circumstances.

 - Adapt (not adopt) the definition best suited to you.

 - Deming – quality means consistently providing something of a quality the customer is prepared to pay for.

 - Feigenbaum’s TQM combines quality leadership, technology and organisational commitment.